n-riesco/ijavascript/README.md

 ## Documentation

+Currently, the documentation is hosted on the gh-pages branch on github, you can view it here: <http://n-riesco.github.io/ijavascript/>

-The ijavscript code is documented using [jsdoc](http://usejsdoc.org/).
+The IJavascript code is documented using [jsdoc](http://usejsdoc.org/).
 You can build the documentation for this package with the command `npm run doc`.
-To run this command you'll need to install ipython on your system as it uses nb convert to convert ipython notebooks to html files.
+To run this command you'll need to install `ipython` on your system as it uses `nbconvert` to convert ipython notebooks to html files.

-Currently, the documentation is hosted on the gh-pages branch on github, you can view it here: <http://n-riesco.github.io/ijavascript/>

 # Contributions